polyneme/maggtomic/README.md

 prefix mappings enable readable queries given URI terms.
 An alternative query interface/language may be helpful, in particular one that is based on data literals rather than strings, as is the case with Datalog's Clojure/EDN-based datalog.
+[Eve](http://docs.witheve.com/v0.3/syntaxreference/) syntax is another datalog variant that may be worth investigating.
 For `maggtomic`, the JSON-based query and aggregation languages of MongoDB may prove fruitful for adaptation.

 The below diagram shows a user story for saving and running a query across one or more datasets of a working context.